-Enter Big Book of Homeschool Ideas!
+Enter The Big Book of Homeschool Ideas!
 This is a huge book full of practical information on 103 topics for homeschool parents.

-I contributed three chapters to Big Book of Homeschool Ideas.
+I contributed three chapters to The Big Book of Homeschool Ideas.
 I chose the chapters I did because I felt they represented our early learning years and I wanted to share a bit of what I learned (sometimes the hard way!).

-Parenting and Homeschooling an Only Child
+Parenting and Homeschooling An Only Child

 I think it is easy for homeschooling parents of onlies to feel a bit like an outsider.
 Not because families of multiples purposely seek to exclude us, but simply because having one is just different from having more than one.
 An only child brings with it some fantastic advantages and also some challenges.
 But there is no doubt about it – having an only can make you a bit of an anomaly in many homeschooling circles.
 I sincerely desire parents of onlies to find other only families and so I wrote this chapter and created an extensive resource page where they can find encouragement and other families like theirs.